MaikEight/ExaltAccountManager/README.md

 <br >

 ## Features :sparkles:
-- Quickly open exalt with different accounts.
+- Quickly open exalt with different accounts
-- Open multiple instances of Exalt at once with the click of a button!
+- Open multiple instances of Exalt at once with the click of a button
-- Windows Data Protection API encrypted save-file.-
+- Windows Data Protection API encrypted save-file
 - Game Updater
-- Import accounts from a muledump formated-, .csv, .EAMexport or custom formated text file.
+- Import accounts from a muledump formated-, .csv, .EAMexport or custom formated text file
-- Automaticly fetch the Account name if you leave the username-textfield blank while adding an account.
+- Automaticly fetch the Account name if you leave the username-textfield blank while adding an account
-- Auto Daily Login for choosen accounts.
+- Auto Daily Login for choosen accounts
-- Detect running Exalt instances and the logged in account.
+- Detect running Exalt instances and the logged in account
-- Create login-tokens at runtime.
+- Create login-tokens at runtime
-- GUI-Log.
+- GUI-Log
 - Graphical statistics
 - Vault Peeker
 - Ping Checker